-Welcome to our Graduate online catalog, the College's primary, comprehensive single source of departmental and college-wide information related to academic programs.
+Welcome to our Graduate online catalog, the University's primary, comprehensive single source of departmental and university-wide information related to academic programs.
 Courses, degree programs, and policies that govern progress toward completion of a degree are described in this catalog.
 Students are responsible for knowing and understanding the contents of the catalog year they are following.
-The catalog provides a broad range of course information in a consistent online format and is searchable and user-friendly.